mokurin000/vndb_chinese_translation/tags/readme.md

 Monster Support Character	|	Monster Support Character	|
 Moon	|	Moon	|
 More Than Seven Endings	|	More Than Seven Endings	|
-More Than Seven Heroes	|	More Than Seven Heroes	|
+More Than Seven Heroes	|	More Than Seven 男主角es	|
 More Than Seven Heroines	|	More Than Seven 女主角s	|
 Mother/Daughter Incest	|	Mother/Daughter Incest	|
 Mother/Son Incest	|	Mother/Son Incest	|